 What Makes a Diamond Sparkle?

 As crazy as it sounds, there’s a science to sparkle.
 The technical term is scintillation, and it refers to the light displayed when the diamond, viewer, or light source moves.
 The secret of the gem’s quality of sparkle is held in its facets.
-The flat sides, or facets, on a diamond are strategically placed to optimize the brilliance of the stone.
+The flat sides, or facets, on a diamond, are strategically placed to optimize the brilliance of the stone.
 An ideally cut stone will use light to reflect around the inside of the stone and then reflect it back to your eye.
-Think of a bunch of mirrors reflecting light around a room and then back to you, same idea.
+Think of a bunch of mirrors reflecting light around a room and then back to you, the same idea.
 By light passing through the gem, the stone acts as a prism and divides the light into spectral hues.
 This is what creates flashes of color.
 This is why the quality of the cut is just as important as the cut itself.
-Going with our example from before, if the mirrors are misaligned, most of the light will end up escaping and you won’t get much, if any, light returned to you.
-This means you could have the best shape for a normally sparkly diamond, but if the cutter did a bad job orienting the facets, it will make the stone seem dull.
+Going with our example from before, if the mirrors are misaligned, most of the light will end up escaping, and you won’t get much, if any, light returned to you.
+This means you could have the best shape for a normally sparkly diamond, but if the cutter did a bad job orienting the facets, it would make the stone seem dull.

-Which Cut Sparkles the Most?
+Which Diamond Cut Sparkles the Most?

 The brightest of the bunch when it comes to diamond cuts probably won’t be very surprising to most.
 The round brilliant.
 This classic cut is the shape of choice for diamond cutters, making up 95% of all faceted diamonds.
 This cut has 57 or 58 facets that help it masterfully redirect light to become a mini disco ball.
 Each facet is strategically placed for the brightest output of light.